maurosoft1973/Fcml/README.md

-# Debian Command Line Firebase Cloud Message
+# Command Line Firebase Cloud Message
 This tool allows you to send a notification to an android phone directly from the command line.

 ## Compiling and Install